fortinet-fortisoar/solution-pack-symantec-solutions/docs/SymantecSolutionsContentPackDoc.md

 ## Overview

 This article describes the FortiSOAR™ Symantec Solutions Solution Pack (solution-pack-symantec-solutions).
 This solution pack enables users to experience the power and capability of FortiSOAR™ incident response for Symantec Solutions.

-FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.
+This solution pack provides capabilities that show case the Symantec Cloud SOC use case.

 ## Deploying Symantec Solutions Solution Pack